- Who are these families, and how do we know they are in need?

 - Gifts for teens, moms and dads (toiletries, gift baskets, gloves & scarves)

 - Special request items such as strollers, car seats, and high chairs

 Will I receive a charitable tax receipt for my donation?

 Yes.
 You can receive a tax receipt for new items and gift cards, if you provide original sales slips.
-Please submit these sales slips when you drop off your gifts.
+We will provide you with a charitable tax form to fill out and return with the sales slips when you drop off your gifts.